 - MPS Society: Provides free support for children affected by this disorder.

-- MY GYM Challenged America: Get help with medical equipment and mobility aids.
+- My Gym Foundation: Get help with medical equipment and mobility aids.

 - Project Mend: A refurbished mobility device could be the answer to your prayers.
 The volunteers at Project Mend help people of all ages to get mobile.

 - Ramps.org: Provides the necessary help for kids that need a ramp to move from a home to the outside.
 The website also includes a map with different areas where you can find the help for building a ramp.